Kerlon: Back to Brazil

-On 26 January 2011, Kerlon was announced as a new player of Paraná Clube The club borrowed him until 8 August 2011.
+On 26 January 2011, Kerlon was announced as a new player of Paraná Clube on loan and the club borrowed him until 8 August 2011.
 He played three times in 2011 Campeonato Paranaense.

 On 21 July 2011, he completed a one-year loan move to Nacional de Nova Serrana.
 Nacional participated in 2011 Minas Gerais Cup and 2012 Minas Gerais League.
 Kerlon only played once in the state league.

 Japan

 In August 2012 he joined Japan Football League side Fujieda MYFC on free transfer.
 On 16 September 2012, Kerlon made his league debut against Zweigen Kanazawa, coming on as 59th-minute substitute.
 He scored his first goal for the club in his next match, scoring in the 77th minute in a 3–0 win over Sony Sendai.
 In his first season in Japan he scored three goals and provided seven assists in eight games.
 In his second season at the club, Kerlon played 14 matches and scored 6 goals before his knee troubles affected him once more.
 He was forced to return to Brazil for knee surgery, keeping him out of action until February 2014.
 On 20 January 2014, he left the club.